lmagyar/homeassistant-addon-mariadb-inmemory/mariadb/DOCS.md

 1. Save the configuration.
 1. Start the add-on.
 1. Check the add-on log output to see the result.
-1. Add `recorder` component to your Home Assistant configuration.
+1. Add the `recorder` integration to your Home Assistant configuration.
 See details below.

 ## Add-on Configuration